 This wholeness changes everything.

-This was first published in the December 2012 issue of Complete Wellbeing.
+This is an updated version of the article that first appeared in the December 2012 issue of Complete Wellbeing magazine (print edition).